weynelucas/drf-project-template/README.md

 ├── README.md
 └── requirements.txt
 ```

+The `docker/` directory is where are the configuration files needed to run the application with docker.

+The `environments/` contains `.env` samples for development, stage and production environments

 The `project/` directory is the root of the actual Django project.
 All code files used by your application are inside this directory